Zeanon/StorageManager/README.md

-# lightningstorage
+# storagemanager
-lightningstorage - A Library to store data in a better way.
+storagemanager - A Library to store data in a better way.